rackerlabs/design-system/_docs/style/spacing.md

 <div class="hxRow"  markdown="1">

-{% column left:"hxCol-12" %}
+{% column left:"hxCol hxSpan-12" %}

 ## Content

 Content lives inside the container.
 Content is stacked vertically using line-heights and bottom margins (depending on type of content).
 Bottom margins add extra spacing that improves visually perceptible intervals, which is helpful for conveying hierarchy.
 Content contains:

-* Headers are at the highest level of hierarchy for content (page title, section title, sub-section title, container title)
+- Headers are at the highest level of hierarchy for content (page title, section title, sub-section title, container title)
-* Just below the header hierarchy is the data interspersed in the form of paragraphs, lists, forms, and tables that we will refer to as leaf-nodes.
+- Just below the header hierarchy is the data interspersed in the form of paragraphs, lists, forms, and tables that we will refer to as leaf-nodes.

 {% endcolumn %}